GraceMercy7/GraceMercy7/README.md

 - 🔭 I’m currently working on **personal projects** and contributing to open-source projects.
 - 🌱 I’m learning and improving my skills in **Node.js, React, Express, MongoDB, SQL, Flutter, and other modern web technologies**.
-- ⚽ I also love **football** and aspire to combine my tech skills with sports to make impactful apps.
 - 💡 I enjoy combining my **tech skills and creativity** to make projects that are practical and implementable.

 ---